mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 We expect the match between the template and the data to be pretty good, and hence, the required matching threshold will likely be small.
 In result our optimization selects a relatively small threshold.
-However, on our real data (or *test* data) the template matches less good.
+However, on our real data (or *test* data) the template matches less well.
 Therefore, a higher threshold would be required to find all strides.
 Aka, our selected algorithm parameters could not generalize well to unseen data, because we overfitted the threshold optimization.